 Some bleeding and discomfort is normal.
 Call your doctor if you have any of the following symptoms:

 - bleeding for more than two days after the biopsy

 - heavy bleeding

 - fever or chills

-- severe pain in lower abdomen
+- severe pain in the lower abdomen

-- abnormal or foul-smelling vaginal discharge
+- abnormal or unusual-smelling vaginal discharge